Nat-As/installjava8/README.md

 # installjava8
 installs java8 on ubuntu and removes other java instances
 ## Instructions
-1. download the installjava8 shell script and java 8 tarball https://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html
+1. download the installjava8 shell script
+1.5 Get the Java 8 tarball from here: java 8 tarball: https://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html
 2. move the tarball to the folder containing the shell script
 3. run the shell script ```sudo sh installjava8.sh```
 4. when prompted, copy the code in the terminal to the end of the profile (window will pop up)